 In his provocative 1817 book, A Full and Correct Account of the Chief Naval Occurrences of the Late War Between Great Britain and the United States of America, British lawyer William James asserted that it was hardly possible to tell an American from an Englishman.
 Moreover, many men born in Great Britain had taken advantage of the United States’ liberal naturalization laws, and so truly believed they were American citizens.1 British law said otherwise.
 The Orders in Council of October 16, 1807 asserted the right of the British crown to claim British-born men as subjects, regardless of where they resided or what nation they served.

 In his final address to the court martial convened to inquire into the loss of HMS Guerriere, Captain James Richard Dacres communicated the distress he felt after surrendering his ship:

 The other surviving officers corroborated this testimony, and added detail to the charges.
-Lt.
-Bartholomew Kent, Guerriere’s executive officer, was examined by the court:
+Lieutenant Bartholomew Kent, Guerriere’s executive officer, was examined by the court:

 Answer: There were several pointed out to me as Englishmen.
 There were some I knew personally as Deserters from the Halifax Squadron.

 Court: Did you understand generally the number she was supposed to have.

 Answer: I understood about 200.
 The Gunner of the Constitution was Captain of the Forecastle in the Eurydice, when she came from England.
 He was a Scotchman and went by the name of Robert Allen in the Eurydice and in the Constitution by the Name of Anderson.
 The Third Lieutenant I believe to be an Irishman his name is Reed.